 Church on Sunday morning is a team effort.
-The clergy and Altar Guild, Lay Minister and Acolytes, Ushers and Greeters, Hospitality and Choir, Sunday School volunteers and Nursery workers: all of them give time and talent to give thanks and praise to God, and to grow in faith and in the knowledge and love of God in Christ.
+The clergy and Altar Guild, Readers and Acolytes, Ushers and Greeters, Hospitality and Choir, Sunday School volunteers and Nursery workers: all of them give time and talent to give thanks and praise to God, and to grow in faith and in the knowledge and love of God in Christ.
 Below find basic information about some of those ministries.
 Contact us to join or learn more.

 Members of the St. Stephen’s community have been engaged in a new ministry of flowers.
-Some members work together to create the altar flowers that are displayed in front of the altar for Sunday morning worship, and others dismantle the flowers after the service into separate bouquets which are then delivered by individuals to members of the community.
+Some members work together to create the altar flowers that are displayed in front of the altar for Sunday morning worship, and others repurpose the flowers after the service into separate bouquets which are then delivered by individuals to members of the community.

-The choir sings at our 10am service on Sundays from September to June, leading the congregation in hymns and canticles, and singing anthems and other music to glorify the Lord in worship.
+Under the guidance of Michael Langham, our Director of Music, the choir sings at our 10am service on Sundays from September to June, leading the congregation in hymns and canticles, and singing anthems and other music to glorify the Lord in worship.
 The choir includes both trained section leaders and community volunteers, and rehearses every Thursday evening during choir season.
 Throughout the year, the choir also leads music at special services and feast days.

 Worship since the time of Covid has changed how we gather.
 Currently at St Stephen’s we are also renovating our sanctuary and worshiping in our parish hall.
 This means that entrances and exits sometimes change from week to week, as does the location and arrangement of our worship space.
 Welcome Wagon teams serve at both the 8am and 10am services to make sure that people can find their way around, have what they need for worship, and that we are all adhering to the safety protocols we have implemented for the health of the whole community.